lbiragnet/covid_dashboard_lbiragnet/README.md

 Once the application has been installed, it needs to be configured using your chosen location and API key.
 These are necessary to extract the correct data from the uk-covid19 api, and to provide access to the news api.
 You can register for an API key on https://newsapi.org/.
 This will usually look like a long sequence of different characters.
 Do not share your API key, as this might lead to you losing access to the news API.

-Navigate to the application folder named `covid19_dashboard_lbiragnet` and head over to `\src\config` and open `config.json`.
+If you have download the application from GitHub, navigate to the application folder named `covid19_dashboard_lbiragnet` and head over to `\src\config` and open `config.json`.
 This will open the application configuration file.

+If installed using pip, the configuration file will most likely be under a different directory.

 Enter your API key in quotation marks in the `API key` section.